 Students work at the school under supervision on clients provided by the school.
 Sessions last 1¼ hours, including one hour with the client, 15 minutes to do intake forms and/or review client histories, to write up session notes, and to review evaluations from clients.
-Students’ posture and body mechanics will be evaluated so they learn to use their body most efficiently.
+Students’ posture and body mechanics will be evaluated so they learn to use their body most efficiently while performing massage.
 There are two levels of Clinic in the Massage Therapy Program.
 In each level, students need to complete an introductory class plus 32 clinic sessions done over 17 weeks (2 clients per week).
 Massage Therapy Program students will have the opportunity to stay with the same clients over consecutive weeks in the second level of their program to help them evaluate their ability to make therapeutic progress with clients.
 Students will specifically be working to see postural improvements and a reduction of pain in their clients.
 A Deep Muscle Massage Program student will complete an introductory class plus 4 clinic sessions in 3 weeks.
 These sessions are a great way to gain self-confidence and the experience that employers are looking for.

 Course Objectives: Students will fine tune their massage skills and body mechanics through client and instructor feedback.
 Students gain practice in documenting client sessions.
-Students will learn to manage their session time more effectively, working within a 50-55 minute time frame.
+Students will learn to manage their session time more effectively, working within a 50 minute to 1 hour time frame.
 Students will gain experience individualizing their massage with real life clients of various conditions, gender and ages.

 Prerequisite: Completion of ten weeks of Deep Muscle Massage or previous training in anatomy